chenkennt/SignalRSample/README.md

 });
 ```

 Also inside a hub, server can call methods that are defined in client directly.
-In this sample, it calls a `broadcastMessage` method that displays the message to the chat window:
+In this sample, it calls a `broadcastMessage` method that displays the message in the chat window:
 ```js
 var messageCallback = function (name, message) {
   // Html encode display name and message.